 Propane heaters, such as the Coleman, requires no installation.
 Simply attach it to the propane cartridge and set it into a cup holder that is specially sized for the heater.

 It throws out a lot of heat and will quickly warm up any golf cart that's enclosed.
 Often I turn mine on, warm up the golf cart and then turn it off or it gets too hot.
-The heater that is most often used in golf carts is the Coleman brand and it produces 3000 BTU's of heat.
+The heater that is most often used in golf carts is the Coleman brand and it produces 4000 BTU's of heat.
+The wind resistant protective screen

 Stability of Heater in the Cup Holder

 The main issue, and it's different for every cart make, is for the heater/cartridge to remain secure in the cup holder.
-The Coleman one comes with a cup holder that fits securely in some golf carts and not in others.
+Some heaters come with a golf cart heater cup holder that adapts to securely fit your heater or you can purchase one separately.
+Usually if you choose on of your smaller drink holders the unit will fit more securely.

 Requires Propane Cartridges